 Elringtons has a long history of representing individuals in discrimination claims in the ACT, NSW and Commonwealth, as well as advising organisations in response to discrimination claims.
 Our experience covers discrimination in all areas.

 Our discrimination practice is lead by Tom Maling, who has experience advising clients and running discrimination hearings.
-Denisa Zezulka also represents our clients across areas of discrimination, particularly employment.
-Both have a commitment to social justice, pride themselves on being easy to talk to, and provide practical advice to clients.
+Tom has a commitment to social justice, prides himself on being easy to talk to, and provides practical advice to clients.